MiguelHigueraDev/cursor-tracking-rs/README.md

 5. CursorUpdate (0x5): Contains the user ID of the user that sent the update, followed by the x and y coordinates of the cursor (2 bytes each, uint16).

+6. CursorStartedClicking (0x6): Contains an extra byte with the user ID of the user that started clicking.

+7. CursorStoppedClicking (0x7): Contains an extra byte with the user ID of the user that stopped clicking.

 Clients send a message with the CursorUpdate header (0x5) and the x and y coordinates to the server every time the cursor moves.
 The server then broadcasts this message to all connected clients, except the one that sent it.

 ## Building from source